CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

     and the stock market trading robot keeps looking for chances to buy more stocks from the list of stock symbols.

-2. This program will remove the stock symbol name from the text file "successful-stocks-list.txt" after an order to buy stock has been placed.
+2. This program will automatically remove the stock symbol name from the text file "successful-stocks-list.txt" after an order to buy stock has been placed.
 This will allow you to not have to do anything while the Stock Market Robot is working for you.